rm511130/Physna_Training/README.md

 ### 3e.
 Workshop Task 3: Model Ingestion<a name="Workshop_3"><a/>

-- In this section you are going to create your own folder, convert a USD file into multiple STL files, ingest all the files into Physna and validate the results.
+- In this section you are going to create your own folder, ingest multiple file-formats into Physna, and validate that they have been loaded correctly using different reports and query mechanisms.

 1. Refer back to the [annotated main page diagram](#Commented_Main_Page) and take a look at the item marked #2.
 The triple horizontal lines open or close the sub-menu of advanced features and file management options that will give you access to creating folders as seen in [section 3c](#Folders).
-Go ahead and click on the triple horizontal lines and then click on _**Folders**_.
-Follow the workflow to create a folder unique to you.
+Go ahead and click on the triple horizontal lines (hamburger menu) and then click on _**Folders**_.
+Click on _**Actions**_ on the top-right hand corner of the screen, then on _**Create New Folder**_  and follow the workflow to create a folder unique to you.
 For example, _**AB Folder**_ if your initials are _**AB**_.

-2.
+2. Physna is able to understand and ingest multiple file formats (3MF, ACIS, CATIA, FBX, GLTF, GLB, IGES, JT, STEP, ...).
+The complete list and caveats can be found [here](https://docs.google.com/document/d/1Bwr-YQktKb_Y3AXQRUWrCZb2mtQNvqm1-0QBexgzfkE/edit?pli=1#heading=h.50d3wyapewkj).
+In this [Google Drive Location] you will find ...

 ## 4. Example Use Cases<a name="use-cases"><a/>